lowlight-ua/dos-pesos/docs/usage.md

 * Install Python and Pip.
 * Install the AWS IoT Device SDK v2 for Python:
     * `git clone https://github.com/aws/aws-iot-device-sdk-python-v2.git`
-    * In the cloned repo: `python3 -m pip install --user ./aws-iot-device-sdk-python-v2`
+    * `python3 -m pip install --user ./aws-iot-device-sdk-python-v2`
 * Navigate to `aws-iot-device-sdk-python-v2/samples`
 * From `sln/thing/out` on the development machine, copy the files here.
 * **Option 1** (uses cloud discovery): Run `basic_discovery.sh`.
 You should see messages indicating that the IoT thing connected to Greengrass core and sent a few messages.